Podia is a good all-in-one digital product selling platform.

 Memberful

-Memberful is a fyully hosted solution for creating membership sites that comes with access groups, conversion-optimized checkouts, analytics, member management and many more features.
+Memberful is a full-featured, hosted solution for creating membership sites, offering access groups, optimized checkouts, analytics, and member management.

 Verdict